 Region: Reutte

-7. Obernberger Lake: the Caribbean of Tirol
+7. Obernberger See Lake: Caribbean Vibes in the Heart of Tirol

 Category: Hiking